The Challenge

 • Discrete atomic structure (planetrons with specific orbital periods)

-• Mechanical energy transfer through resonant coupling
+• Mechanical motion transfer through wave-planetron coupling

 The discreteness comes from the receiving atomic structure, not from discrete light particles.